There are four types of universal life insurance policies:

 Universal life insurance was developed out of whole life insurance and is similar to whole life insurance in certain ways.
 However, there are a few differences.
 Universal life is considered an “unbundled” product, which means that mortality expenses, interest rate, and other expenses are factored in to calculate premium rates and cash values.
 This offers flexibility in making your premium payments, but it also works against you as most life insurance agents sell this policy at the lowest allowable premium only, rather than the insurance companies’ guideline premium.

-Because traditional universal life is a non-guaranteed product, it can end up costing you fortune (in the form of not having life insurance when you need it most, as well as income tax consequences of cancelling your policy, such as phantom income tax) if your policy is dropped (lapsed or cancelled) because of not having sufficient cash value or lack of further higher premiums.
+Because traditional universal life is a non-guaranteed product, it can end up costing you fortune (in the form of not having life insurance when you need it most, as well as income tax consequences of cancelling your policy, such as phantom income tax) if your policy is dropped (lapsed or canceled) because of not having sufficient cash value or lack of further higher premiums.
 If you own a traditional or non-guaranteed universal plan, please call (877) 972-3262 now to explore your options for converting to a guaranteed universal life policy.

 2. No Lapse Guaranteed Universal Life

 This is pretty much like a traditional or non-guaranteed universal life policy except your premium is guaranteed never to increase, and as long as that guaranteed premium is paid on time, your death benefit will always be always in force.
-Guaranteed universal life is a fairly recent invention, and it is popular, because it functions as your life-long term policy or term life without expiration and with fixed premiums.
-This is a great universal life policy for anybody who is 55-plus years old and looking for life insurance for the rest of life with minimum fixed premiums.
+Guaranteed universal life is a fairly recent invention, and it is popular because it functions as your life-long term policy or term life without expiration and with fixed premiums.
+This is a great universal life policy for anybody who is at least 55 years old and looking for life insurance for the rest of life with minimum fixed premiums.
 This policy can be used for estate tax liquidity, final expenses, a legacy for the next generation, or any other permanent life insurance need.

 3. Indexed Universal Life

-4. Variable Universal Life
+4. Variable Universal Life Insurance